Dower

 Dower is a provision accorded traditionally by a husband or his family, to a wife for her support should she become widowed.
-It was settled on the bride (being gifted into trust) by agreement at the time of the wedding, or as provided by law.
+It was settled on the bride (being given into trust) by agreement at the time of the wedding, or as provided by law.

 The dower grew out of the practice of bride price, which was given over to a bride's family well in advance for arranging the marriage, but during the early Middle Ages, was given directly to the bride instead.
 However, in popular parlance, the term may be used for a life interest in property settled by a husband on his wife at any time, not just at the wedding.
 The verb to dower is sometimes used.

 In popular usage, the term dower may be confused with: